CI-CSE/ci-cse.github.io/index.md

 ---
+title: Chair of Software Engineering at Constructor Institute of Technology
 layout: home
 ---
-# CI-SE Homepage

-Welcome to the homepage of the Constructor Institute of Technology's Chair of Software Engineering.
+Welcome to the homepage of the Constructor Institute of Technology's Chair of Software Engineering!